input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 | 32                | $`2^{32} = 4,294,967,296`$ | Massive brute-force or exhaustive attack scale.      |
 | 40                | $`2^{40} = 1,099,511,627,776`$ | Beyond realistic limits for most adversaries.        |

-**TODO** : quantify one grinding attempt

-### 2.3 Non Exhaustive Attack Stragegies
+Accumulating x trailing leader positions is not just a statistical anomaly—it necessitates an underlying intent to exploit or destabilize the protocol.
+Achieving such a level of control requires significant coordination, making it highly unlikely to occur without deliberate adversarial motives.

-The impact of such attacks can vary widely, ranging from minor disruptions in system throughput to severe breaches that compromise the entire protocol’s integrity and structure.
+Once an attacker reaches this threshold, their objectives extend beyond a single exploit and diversify into various strategic threats.
+Below is a non-exhaustive list of potential attack vectors, ranging from minor disruptions in system throughput to severe breaches that compromise the protocol’s integrity and structure:

 #### Economic Exploitation
 Manipulating slot leader distributions to prioritize transactions that benefit the adversary or to extract higher fees.